-Media Literacy Class 41 Education Trademark & license
+Media Literacy & Information Literacy Class 41 Education Trademark & Platform Micro-License™

 Media literacy is the ability to identify different types of media and understand the messaging being delivered.
 Children can take in a huge amount of information from a wide variety of sources, far beyond the traditional media (TV, radio, newspapers, and magazines) of most of their parents’ youth.
 There are text messages, memes, viral videos, social media, video games, advertising, and more.
 Yet all of media shares one thing: Someone created it.
 And it was created for a reason.
 Understanding that reason is the basis of media literacy, and distinguishing how you feel in the equation.

 Information literacy is a set of abilities requiring individuals to “recognize when information is needed and have the ability to locate, evaluate, and use effectively the needed information.”
 1 Information literacy also is increasingly important in the contemporary environment of rapid technological change and proliferating information resources.
 Because of the escalating complexity of this environment, individuals are faced with diverse, abundant information choices–in their academic studies, in the workplace, and in their personal lives.
 Information is available through libraries, community resources, special interest organizations, media, and the Internet–and increasingly, information comes to individuals in unfiltered formats, raising questions about its authenticity, validity, and reliability.
 In addition, information is available through multiple media, including graphical, aural, and textual, and these pose new challenges for individuals in evaluating and understanding it.
 The uncertain quality and expanding quantity of information pose large challenges for society.
 The sheer abundance of information will not in itself create a more informed citizenry without a complementary cluster of abilities necessary to use information effectively.